benmiller314/whats-the-diff/miller--version-control-and-writing-reflections.md

 I’m taking the phrase “revision strategies” from one of the classic studies of writing processes, by Nancy Sommers.
 By comparing early and late drafts, she found that beginning student writers tended to make changes at the level of word, phrase, and sentence, and that most of the word/phrase changes were substitutions: they didn’t change the overall structure or meaning.
 Experienced adult writers made those changes, too, but also tended to go beyond – they made more changes at larger-than-paragraph levels, like theme or section, and they did a lot more cutting and reordering.

+There's more to it than the mechanics: the differences here point to different understandings of why we're revisiting the piece in the first place.
+If we're mostly swapping out one synonym for another, then the problem we're solving is probably about polish and presentation.
+That approach can be useful for thinking about our audience, and so I'd never say that changes smaller than the sentence aren't important.
+But there are other problems that revision can address: we may still developing our ideas,

+ If all the addition happens at the end of the draft, then chances are we're continuing an unfinished line of thought, but not necessarily using that new thinking to re-evaluate the thoughts that got us there.